auraphp/Aura.Payload_Interface/docs/index.md

 You calling code can then examine the payload object using the `get*()` complements to the the `set*()` methods.

-- `setStatus()`: Gets the payload status in terms of the domain layer.
+- `getStatus()`: Gets the payload status in terms of the domain layer.

 - `getInput()`: Gets the input as received by the domain layer.